 Do you have special ways you help your kids with letter recognition?
 Or are there more ways of helping the kids tell lowercase b and lowercase d apart?
 Share with me in the comments, I’d love to have more tools to use with my son as well!

-If you’re wanting to work with your preschool or elementary school age child on more learning skills at home, I have an amazing deal with ABC Mouse to share with you!
+If you’re wanting to work with your preschool or elementary school age child on more learning skills at home, I have an amazing deal to share with you from my affiliate partners at ABC Mouse!
 It’s an educational website that helps kids learn through playtime.
 Kids are always trying to get more screen time, right?
 Get a free 30 day trial by clicking the image below.
 ABCmouse has services for preschoolers all the way up to second graders, so you’re sure to find fun games and content to help your kids!
 You can let the little ones try it out for free for 30 days and go ahead and get the subscription if they love it!

 bonus – I wanted to give my son more ways to practice telling lowercase b and d apart so I create a packet of printables to help him!
 Check them out and get your FREE lowercase b & d practice sheets here.